SSM11011/Predicting-User-Churn-for-an-E-commerce-Platform/README.md

 ## Feature Importance Analysis

 ### SHAP Values
-We used SHAP (SHapley Additive exPlanations) values to understand feature importance:
+I used SHAP (SHapley Additive exPlanations) values to understand feature importance:
 - Provides both global and local feature importance
 - Shows how each feature contributes to individual predictions
 - Accounts for feature interactions